romanbenz147/RfidSpotipy/README.md

 -> -> ```python3 main.py``` (Make sure you are in the right folder)

--> The first time you run this code, you should get a Spotify-Link you're ment to copy and paste into your browser to authenticate the usage of your Spotify Data
+-> The first time you run this code, you should get a Spotify-Link you're ment to copy and paste into your browser to authenticate the usage of your Spotify Data.
+After, everthing is ready for use!!!
+Just continue by holding a RFID-Card you added before close to the RFID-Scanner or relaunch ```main.py```